 The law (via the Working Time Directive) is clear that ambulance staff need to have rest breaks or meal breaks, typically between 15 and 45 minutes in length, something which NHS ambulance services and staff representatives fully support.

-Your standard working week will be around 37.5 hours on shift pattern which will usually include nights, early starts, evenings, weekends and bank holidays.
+Your standard working week will be around 37.5 hours with shift work including evenings, nights, early starts, weekends and bank holidays.